Lucas-A-Araujo/Lucas-A-Araujo/README.md

-## Hello there, meu nome é Lucas Alves 👋
+## Hello there, my name is Lucas Alves 👋
 ### Welcome to my profile on Github

 <div align="center">